jurgen-kluft/go-home/docs/AUTOMATIONS.md

 ## Timing

-A `virtual switch` that turns ON 30 minutes before sunset.
-This can be used to trigger other automations.
+A `virtual switch` that turns ON N minutes around sunset, this can be used to trigger other automations.
-A `virtual switch` that turns ON 30 minutes before sunrise.
-This can be used to trigger other automations.
+A `virtual switch` that turns ON N minutes around sunrise, this can be used to trigger other automations.

 ## HomeKit Scenes